 In the fund financial statements, governmental fund types recognize bond issuance costs in the current period.
 Bond premiums when significant are amortized over the life of the bonds.
 Bond discounts are recognized in the current period.
 The face amount of the debt is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs are reported as other financing uses.